Based in Sheffield, South Yorkshire

 Get involved and

-Whether you support Lillia’s mission, any other single mission or My Mito Mission as a whole – it’s all the same great cause.
+Whether you support Louise’s mission, any other single mission or My Mito Mission as a whole – it’s all the same great cause.

 Spreading the word, following, sharing, as well as donating and raising funds are all really helpful and valued.
-From running a race to hosting a bake sale, giving out Lillia’s Mito Mission leaflets to finding a home for a collecting can – there are so many ways in which you can get involved.
+From running a race to hosting a bake sale, homing a collecting can to giving out Louise’s Mito Mission leaflets – there are so many ways in which you can get involved.

-If you’d simply like to donate to Lillia’s mission, choose a way that suits you below.
+If you’d simply like to donate to Louise’s mission, choose a way that suits you below.

 Be a Regular Mito Hero